mottaquikarim/PythonProgramming/app/src/Topics/intro_pandas.md

 <!---
-{"next": "Topics/pandas.md","title": "Pandas Basics"}
+{"next": "Topics/pandas.md","title": "Intro to Pandas"}
 -->

-# Pandas Basics
+# Intro to Pandas

 <img src="https://media.giphy.com/media/EatwJZRUIv41G/giphy.gif" style="margin: 0 auto; float: right;"/>

 **Pandas** is an open-source Python library of data structures and tools for exploratory data analysis (EDA).
 Pandas primarily facilitates acquisition, cleaning, formatting, and manipulating.
 Used in tandem with NumPy, Matplotlib, SciPy, and other Python libraries, Pandas is an integral part of practicing data science.

+To gain some baseline familiarity with Pandas features, uses,

+ the  ourselves with  us to the , we'll cover:
+*

 ## Capabilities of Pandas
 * Robust IO tools to reading from flat files (CSV and TXT), JSON, XML, Excel files, SQL tables, and other databases.